mrKJames/pre_work/readme.md

 To access this on a MAC, just do a spotlight search (cmd space) for terminal.
 If that does not work for some reason, simply go into finder->applications->utilities and launch it.

+## Warning: With great power comes great responsibility
+- Deleting files/folders in the terminal is a bad idea.
+- Dont do anything in the terminal you are unsure about!!!
+- Never copy and paste in the terminal!

 Learn the terminal!
 You will complete this project using the terminal.
 If you don't know what a terminal is our any terminal commands, no worries.
 That is the goal of this project!
 The first link goes deep into what/how.
 The second link will get you to where you need to be.
 It's the tl;dr version.

 - [full story](https://www.learnenough.com/command-line-tutorial)